Thermodynamics: Extending and Reconstructing of Classical Theoretical Framework: Entropy: Exact Differential

-According to Eq.(35), Eq.(9) is the perfect definition of the state function in the usual sense.
-The fundamental equation of classical thermodynamics is the equivalent equation of the definition of entropy, so Eq.(9) has the same mathematical results as that of Eq.(6).
+According to Eq.(49), Eq.(28) is a perfect definition of the state function in the usual sense, and the fundamental equation of thermodynamics is the equivalent equation of the definition of the entropy, so Eq.(28) has the same mathematical results as that can be derived by the fundamental equation, such that, the new approach does not change the mathematical results of the classical thermodynamics.

-\section{\!\!\!
-The second law: The total differential}
+\section{The second law: The Total Differential}

-We shall now discuss the total differential of entropy production and both the second law in this section.
-The theme of the discussion includes more details about six fundamental types of the thermodynamic processes, and the three basic sources of irreversibility.
+The classical equation of the second law is derived by the aid of heat engine cycle, it is expressed as the increment in the entropy of an isolated system $dS\!\geq\!0$, and in non-equilibrium thermodynamics, the increment in the entropy of an isolated system has been substituted by the entropy production $d_iS$ and the inequality $d_iS\!\geq\!0$\cite{Prigogine1978}.

+In classical thermodynamics, Clausius inequality dose not have an explicit total differential formula, and in non-equilibrium thermodynamics, the compensation relationships of the heat conversion are unclear, the two both are in relation to the limitations of the theoretical framework.